Moulettes: Early years: 2002–2009

-Very soon after this point Laura Marling and Mumford & Sons recruited Ted Dwane, Robert Skipper left to join The Holloways, and Leach went to live in Australia.
-Determined to document the many songs that had been played live during that period, Miller, Ruth Skipper, and Austin became a newly arranged three-piece band.
-It was on this foundation that the unique sound for the first album was made.
-During this period Austin, Ruth Skipper, and Miller also helped found the Sotones Music co-operative label in Southampton and released their first split single, Wilderness, with Peter Lyons.
-However, after a few years of seeing Moulettes at 'The Den of Iniquity', Seasick Steve's previous management and label, who had been courting the band for a while, offered to release the upcoming album on Balling the Jack records.
+Soon after, Dwane, Robert Skipper and Leach left.
+To document the songs that had been played live during that period, Miller, Ruth Skipper, and Austin became a newly arranged three-piece band.
+It was on this foundation that the sound for the first album was made.
+Austin, Ruth Skipper, and Miller also helped found the Sotones Music co-operative label in Southampton and released their first split single, "Wilderness", with Peter Lyons.